1942–43 Wyoming Cowboys basketball team: Regular season

 In the fourth game of the season, the Cowboys lost to Duquesne.
-It would be the last game the Cowboys lost to a college team during the season.
+It would be the last game the Cowboys would lose to a college team during the season.
 Their only other loss was to the Denver Legion team.
-The Cowboys outscored their opponents by an average of over twenty points per game and was the first Wyoming team to score over 100 points in a game, by beating Regis 101–45.
+The Cowboys outscored their opponents by an average of over twenty points per game and were the first Wyoming team to score over 100 points in a game, by beating Regis 101–45.